May 15, 2020

-Most users do not need a standalone app to play audio or video clips: they have browsers for that.
-To integrate an IP camera with a browser, you could use Adobe Flash, which will be dropped by major browsers in late 2020.
-There are also HLS and MPEG Dash, which are not tailored for low-latency live streaming.
-Finally, there is WebRTC — a relatively new technology, which might not ensure maximum device coverage at the moment, but easily beats its counterparts in terms of performance.
+Most users don’t need a standalone app to play audio or video clips: they have browsers for that.
+And here’s where WebRTC comes into play by integrating an IP camera with a browser.
+This relatively new technology might not ensure maximum device coverage at the moment but easily beats its counterparts (such as HLS and MPEG Dash) in terms of performance.

-This article will give a brief overview of WebRTC, enumerate its advantages, explain how to integrate the browser-first technology with connected devices, and identify its potential use cases in IoT.
+This article will give a brief overview of WebRTC, describe its advantages, highlight its use cases in IoT, and outline what a WebRTC embedded device is.
+We’ll also explain how to integrate this technology with connected devices through the GStreamer WebRTC framework.

-Web Real-time Communication (WebRTC) is an open-source technology, which allows developers to integrate real-time video and audio communication capabilities into web and mobile applications, and, as of lately, connected devices.
+Web Real-time Communication (WebRTC) is an open-source technology, developed by Google and Ericsson.
+It allows developers to integrate real-time video and audio communication capabilities into web and mobile applications.

 To set up a phone or video call with a user outside a home network, WebRTC utilizes Session Traversal Utilities for NAT (STUN) and Traversal Using Relays around NAT (TURN) servers, along with signaling/communication protocols.
 The latter include: